Heatblur-Simulations/f-4e-manual/src/procedures/takeoff/takeoff.md

 takeoff speed to provide additional lateral control after lift-off.

+## After Takeoff

+When the aircraft is definitely airborne:

+Retract the gear.
+Check that the landing gear position indicators display the word UP, and that the landing gear handle warning light is out.

+> 🚨 The landing gear and gear doors should be
+> completely up and locked before the gear limit
+> airspeed of 250 knots is reached, otherwise,
+> excessive air loads may damage the landing gear
+> mechanism and prevent subsequent operation.

+Set slats and flaps to NORM.
+Check that slat flap indicators display IN and UP.
+Rudder jumps may occur during flap retraction with a lateral stick input.
+If an audible
+(noticeable in head phones) chattering associated with slat flap and utility hydraulic pressure indicator fluctuating in unison occurs during slats flaps retraction, maintain airspeed below
+250 knots and cycle slats flaps.
+If slat chatter occurs during maneuvering at altitude, it may require opposite slats positioning from where chatter occurs.
+If chatter persists, extend slats flaps and land as soon as practical.
+If cycling (slats repositioning) eliminates chatter, continue mission and make an appropriate entry in AF
+Form 781.

 ## Climb

 A simplified climb can be made by maintaining a 10° to 12°